Escolent/Escolent-MVP/README.md

 # Escolent MVP

-Adaptive learning platform (Next.js 14 PWA + Supabase) that tracks mastery, not completion.
+Adaptive learning platform (Next.js 14 PWA + Supabase) that builds and tracks mastery, not completion.
 See `requirements.md`, `design.md`, and `tasks.md` for the full spec; this README covers day-to-day project setup.